Compatibility of Ceramic Cookware and Different Stovetops – Electric | Glass | Gas | Induction

 Although ceramic works with gas stovetops, cookware made of aluminum, stainless steel, and copper provide the best results with this stovetop because they distribute heat to the food evenly.

-Ceramic kitchenware is not made of metal.
+100% solid ceramic kitchenware is not made of metal.
 The induction stovetop has a magnetic field that reacts to kitchen cooking utensils and gets the cookware hot.

 This cannot happen with ceramic pots and pans because they are manufactured using metal, meaning that they won’t react to the magnetic field contained in the induction stove.

 At the end of the day, the ceramic cookware will remain cold.
 That means that you won’t be able to cook any food in them.

 This type of stove top works best with iron or stainless steel cookware because these materials can conduct heat coming from the induction burner, which is even the best ceramic cookware cannot do.

 You can use your ceramic enamel cookware on any stovetop except the induction stove.

 Ceramic cookware is a great choice for those looking for a healthier, non-toxic way to cook their food.
 It is also an excellent choice for those looking for a durable and easy-to-clean cookware option.